eklitzke/spv/README.md

 ## Compiling

-To compile you'll need autoconf and automake:
+To compile you'll need autoconf, automake, and a C++11 compiler:

 ```bash
 $ ./autogen.sh